stevehanstudio/stevehanstudio/README.md

 [![Website](https://img.shields.io/website?label=stevehan.dev&style=for-the-badge&url=https%3A%2F%2stevehan.dev)](https://stevehan.dev)

-## I'm a front-end focused full-stack React Developer!
+## I'm a full stack Developer with a background in Computer Engineering!

-- 🔭 I just finished my photography website that shares my journey in photography: [Visit website](https://www.stevehanphotography.com)!
-- 🌱 I’m currently learning Typescript, Next.js, SASS, and Three Fiber in preparation for my next project, re-make of dopaminevr.com 🤣
+- 🔭 I'm currently preparing for my AWS Developer Associate and Solutions Architecture Associate certification exams.
 - 👯 I’m looking to meet and collaborate with other developers
-- 🥅 2020/2021 Goal: Find a job to make use of the skills I've obtained.
 - ⚡ Fun fact: I used to travel the World in search of the best parties to photograph.
 [Check out some of those photos]  (https://www.stevehanphotography.com/portfolios/music).

 ### Connect with me: